-Under the existing data protection rules, consent has been a backbone of business use of data.
-Tucked away in the terms and conditions of using a service or assumed with a hard to spot opt-out box, consent has allowed firms to populate their marketing contact lists, for their own use or for sale to “trusted partners”.
+Under the existing data protection rules, consent has been the backbone of business use of data.
+Tucked away in the terms and conditions of using a service or assumed with a hard-to-spot opt-out box, consent has allowed firms to populate their marketing contact lists, for their own use or for sale to “trusted partners”.

 Under GDPR, an individual’s consent is still a lawful basis for processing data, but the scope is limited and requirements demanding.
 “The GDPR sets a high standard for consent,” Britain’s Information Commissioner’s Office (ICO) warns, noting that another lawful basis might suit your needs better.

-For marketing purposes such as sales emails however, consent remains the most likely basis for processing data.
+For marketing purposes such as sales emails, however, the consent remains the most likely basis for processing data.